jwds1978/jwds1978.github.io/_posts/2017-04-28-rich-kids-of-instagram-meets-hunger-games-guests-at-luxury-fyre-festival-where-tickets-cost-12000-usd-hungry-mugged-and-stranded.md

   src="{{ site.uri.assets }}/blog/2017/04/28/rich-kids-of-instagram-meets-hunger-games-guests-at-luxury-fyre-festival-where-tickets-cost-12000-usd-hungry-mugged-and-tranded/innominate_1_482x301.png"
   style="border: 0px; float: right; margin-bottom: 10px; margin-left: 10px;" width="482" />
 <p>
-  It was supposed to be the most glamorous event of the year&hellip;&nbsp; With all the selfie opportunities and flower-crowns that a young, gym-bodied social media influencer could dream of.&nbsp; However, Fyre Festival, an elite concert event on a deserted island in the Bahamas &#8212; with tickets priced up to
-  $12,000 USD &#8212; has, quickly, turned into a terrifying B-movie.&nbsp; Flocks of Instagram models were forced to seek shelter in an airport, after arriving to discover a lack of food, appalling accommodations, feral dogs roaming the grounds, and violent locals.
+  It was supposed to be the most glamorous event of the year&hellip;&nbsp; With all the selfie opportunities and flower-crowns that a young and gym-bodied social media influencer could dream of.&nbsp; However, Fyre Festival, an elite concert event on a deserted island in the Bahamas &#8212; with tickets priced up to $12,000 USD &#8212; has, quickly, turned into a terrifying B-movie.&nbsp; Flocks of Instagram models were forced to seek shelter in an airport, after arriving to discover a lack of food, appalling accommodations, feral dogs roaming the grounds, and violent locals.
 </p>
 <p>
   As a result, social media exploded overnight, with tales of Instagram-filtered terror and disappointment, with beautiful festival-goers arriving on the island